1. 2008 – clean water for all

 5. Sweet Dreams Stay – every guest helps

 In the autumn of 2017 we made our biggest effort ever- Sweet Dreams Stay.
 The concept is that our guests, through a simple act, should be able to help children who have fallen victim to trafficking.
-When you stay at one of our hotels for more than 1 night, you can choose to skip the room cleaning, and for every time you choose not to have the room cleaned, we donate 10 NOK to UNICEF.
+When you stay at one of our Quality Hotel or Clarion Hotel for more than 1 night, you can choose to skip the room cleaning, and for every time you choose not to have the room cleaned, we donate 10 NOK to UNICEF.
 During September 2018, our guests helped donate a total of 1 million Norwegian crowns through something as simple as not having their room cleaned every day.

 To kick-start the concept, we gave children in the Nordic region the chance to help vulnerable children around the world.
 We invited children to our hotels to paint or submit drawings, and for every drawing we received we donated 10 NOK to UNICEF.
 It was also possible to upload a picture of a drawing on our Facebook page, which became a huge success, with thousands of children participating.
 Large school and preschool classes came in and participated at our hotels.
 Together we received 13 247 drawings, which corresponded to 132 470 NOK!
 But it did not stop there.
 We decided to double that amount – 264 940 NOK.
 In total, more than a quarter of a million Norwegian crowns were donated to UNICEF thanks to all the children who participated.